MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-recover-web-components.md

 1. Open a Command Prompt using **Run as administrator**.
 2. Execute the following command \(assuming the default installation path\):

-    ```bat
+    ```powershell
     C:\Windows\Microsoft.NET\Framework\v4.0.30319\aspnet_regiis.exe -pdf "connectionStrings" "C:\Program Files (x86)\Microsoft System Center 2016\Orchestrator\Web Service\Orchestrator2016"
     ```
 3. Open IIS Manager and navigate to the Orchestrator2016 virtual application.
 4. Open up Connection Strings and then modify OrchestratorContext.
-Locate the segment that starts with `provider\=System.Data.SqlClient;provider connection string` and then modify the Data Source and Initial Catalog attributes according to your new SQL Server and Database Catalog name respectively, then click OK.
+Locate the segment that starts with `provider=System.Data.SqlClient;provider connection string` and then modify the Data Source and Initial Catalog attributes according to your new SQL Server and Database Catalog name respectively, then click OK.
 5. If you want to re\-encrypt the connection strings, you can execute the following command at the command prompt:

-    ```bat
+    ```powershell
     C:\Windows\Microsoft.NET\Framework\v4.0.30319\aspnet_regiis.exe -pef "connectionStrings" "C:\Program Files (x86)\Microsoft System Center 2016\Orchestrator\Web Service\Orchestrator2016"
     ```
 ::: moniker-end

 ::: moniker range="sc-orch-2022"
-1. Open the installation location of the WebAPI, typically it is `\<OrchestratorInstallDir\>\WebApi`.
+1. Open the installation location of the WebAPI, typically it is `<OrchestratorInstallDir>\WebApi`.
    - You can use IIS Manager to navigate to the WebAPI folder as well.
 2. Edit the `environmentVariable` element in `system.webServer` \> `aspNetCore` \> `environmentVariables` in the `web.config` using a text editor.
 Particularly, you'd want to change the values of the `DATABASE__*` variables.